CCUS Progress in South Africa

 Carbon Capture and Storage (CCS) has been identified as one of the CO2 emissions reduction mechanisms that could assist South Africa to meet its emissions reduction targets.
 The technology is part of the various South Africa’s emission reduction plans such as the Integrated Resources Plan (IRP) and National Development Plan (NDP).
 CCS is further identified as one of the National Flagship Priority Programme in the National Climate Change Response White Paper.

-With the PCSP well advanced, SANEDI is now incorporating other aspects of carbon capture, utilization and storage (CCUS) into the programme, such as carbon capture, carbon utilization and mineral carbonization.
+With the PCSP well advanced, SANEDI is now incorporating other aspects of carbon capture, utilisation and storage (CCUS) into the programme, such as carbon capture, carbon utilisation and mineral carbonisation.

 The updated Roadmap will be presented as well as details of the PCSP.
 More recently, the Minister of Mineral Resources and Energy has approved the transfer of the CCUS Programme from SANEDI to the Council for Geosciences (CGS).

 Keywords: Carbon capture and storage; Utilisation of carbon dioxide; capture; mineralisation